tu-nguyen/tu-nguyen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 A Computer Science professional, graduated with a Bachelor's degree in Computer Science from the University of Massachusetts Boston.
 Seeking full-time opportunities in Software or Data Engineering.
+Currently a Python Engineer at [Perch](https://www.perchhq.com/).

 Technical Competencies: